 4. Using good hygiene measures to prevent transmission.

 Strangles is a serious disease, but control of the disease requires careful, thoughtful management of the entire herd and premises.
+Get your veterinarian involved.
 Don’t just go about vaccinating horses and giving them antibiotics indiscriminately.
-Strangles is not something to fear – know the facts, and effectively tackle the disease head on!
+Know the facts, and you can more effectively tackle the disease head on!

 * Icky is not a medical term.
 The term originated in 1935, probably from another slang term, icky-boo (from around 1920) , meaning “sickly, nauseated.”
 It’s probably baby talk for sick.
 Originally “icky” was a swing music lover’s term for more sentimental jazz music, but it became more widely used starting around 1938.
 So now you know.